-Our trip started in Boston with a narrated tour of the city on the Hop-On Hop-Off trolley.
+Our trip to eastern Canada to celebrate our anniversary started in Boston with a narrated tour of the city on the Hop-On Hop-Off trolley.
 Later from the Skywalk Observatory at the Prudential Tower, we got a good look at Back Bay, the Charles River and the Longfellow Bridge.

 The Boston Public Library, established in 1848, houses 23 million items including a wealth of rare books and the personal library of John Adams.
 It's a focal point of Copley Square.

 The grand staircase with the exquisite Pierre Puvis de Chavannes murals.

 Al, Annamarie, and our niece Amy, enjoying dinner at Legal Seafoods in downtown Boston.